ray-project/ray/doc/source/rllib/rllib-training.rst

 Note that this works with any local YAML file in the correct format, or with remote URLs pointing to such files.
+If you want to learn more about the RLlib CLI, please check out the :ref:`RLlib CLI user guide <rllib-cli-doc>`.

 .. _rllib-training-api: